-E mail: safeguarding.hub@cumberland.gov.uk (please ensure that e mails sent to this address are password protected and the password forwarded in a further e-mail).
+E mail: safeguarding.hub@cumberland.gov.uk (please ensure that e mails sent to this address are password protected or sent via other secure means).

 The service enables callers to outline their concerns and the LA Safeguarding Hub will give advice and, if necessary, undertake assessments of need.
-KCSiE provides a flowchart of actions to be taken by the school and other agencies where there are concerns about a child.
+KCSiE provides a flowchart of actions to be taken by the school and other agencies where there are concerns about a child, a copy of which can be downloaded from the KAHub.

-This service is available any time of day or night
+This service is available any time, day or night